ajbanjara/Wireshark/Development.md

   - [ExpertInfo](/Development/ExpertInfo): a better "user display" of network misbehaviour

   - [Packet Input](/Development/PacketInput): how to get packet data into Wireshark in some "unusual" ways

+  - [String handling in dissectors](/Development/StringHandling) How string handling should work in Wireshark (ie encoding support, how to deal with invalid strings, etc)

   - [Optimize PacketList](/Development/OptimizePacketList): the packet list isn't optimized for the way we use it, could make a huge difference for large capture files